-With Valentine’s day coming up, I’m always thinking about beautiful desserts that would compliment a romantic dinner.
-Or perhaps an edible homemade Valentine’s Day gift you can make for a loved one.
-Well this recipe is the perfect thing for such an occasion.
-Not to mention it is healthy, naturally vegan and gluten free, so no matter what your loved one’s dietary needs are, they can enjoy these gorgeous coconut water fruit cubes!
+Want a beautiful, Instagram-worthy dessert that will impress everyone, but that is actually super easy?
+This recipe is the perfect thing for such an occasion.
+Not to mention it is healthy, naturally vegan and gluten free, so no matter what your guests' dietary needs are, they can enjoy these gorgeous coconut water fruit cubes!

 Coconut water is one of my all time favourite beverages.
 It's high in electrolytes, much lower in sugar than juice, and oh so refreshing when it's very, very cold.
 But it's more than a drink!
 In Thailand we also use coconut water in cooking, especially in desserts.
 Even though this recipe isn't a "traditional" dish, it's inspired by the more classic coconut jelly duo.

 Watch The Video Tutorial!

 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video below to ensure success - and if you enjoy the show, please consider subscribing to my YouTube channel.
 Thank you!